-Graph Contrast is for adjusting the pitch curve brightness, which is directly related to the singing volume.
+The Graph Contrast slider is for adjusting the pitch curve brightness.
+Note that brightness of the dots in a pitch curve is directly related to the singing volume.
 Move the slider to the right can boost the brightness of the curve, especially for the portion where singing volume is lower.

 Melody channel is for instrument playback according to the music notes described on the sheet music.

 Chord channel is for instrument playback according to the chord symbols marked on the sheet music.
 For vocal exercise purpose, we play chord notes in a pattern just to give you a cue for the tones and beats that you are about to practice.

 Vocal channel is for playback of your singing voice recording.

 The Output section shows the active playback device used by the app.
 For iPhone, there is a switch in this section for selecting playback output channel, either to Speaker, or to Receiver (the earpiece when you use iPhone as a handset during a phone call).

 *1. The settings for all three channels are applied when the Play function is active.
 When the Microphone function is active and picking up your singing voice, the instrument sound is playback at the same time, and the settings of Melody and Chord channels are applied for this instrument sound playback.